 The answer to this question is not as simple as you might think.
 While Freedom Debt Relief may help you reduce your debt, it can also have a negative impact on your credit score.

-Freedom debt relief may be a good option for you if you are struggling to pay off your debts.
+Allowing Freedom Debt Relief pay off your debts may be a good option for you if you are struggling.
 However, you should weigh the pros and cons before making a decision.

 How much does Freedom Debt Relief cost?